microsoft/vscode-docs/api/extension-guides/debug-extension.md

     }]
     ```

-**configurationAttributes** represents the schema for the `launch.json` attributes that are available for this debugger.
+**configurationAttributes** declares the schema for the `launch.json` attributes that are available for this debugger.
 This schema is used for validating the `launch.json` and supporting IntelliSense and hover help when editing the launch configuration.

 The **initialConfigurations** define the initial content of the default `launch.json` for this debugger.
 This information is used when a project does not have a `launch.json` and a user starts a debug session or clicks on the gear icon in the debug viewlet.
 In this case VS Code lets the user pick a debug environment and then creates the corresponding `launch.json`:

 ![Debugger Quickpick](images/debug-extension/debug-init-config.png)

-Instead of defining the initial content of the `launch.json` statically in the `package.json`, it is possible to 'compute' the initial configurations dynamically by implementing a `DebugConfigurationProvider` (for details see section 'Using a DebugConfigurationProvider below').
+Instead of defining the initial content of the `launch.json` statically in the `package.json`, it is possible to compute the initial configurations dynamically by implementing a `DebugConfigurationProvider` (for details see the section [Using a DebugConfigurationProvider below](#using-a-debugconfigurationprovider)).

 **configurationSnippets** define launch configuration snippets that get surfaced in IntelliSense when editing the `launch.json`.
-As a convention prefix the `label` attribute of a snippet by the debug environment name so that it can be clearly identified when presented in a list of many snippet proposals.
+As a convention, prefix the `label` attribute of a snippet by the debug environment name so that it can be clearly identified when presented in a list of many snippet proposals.

-The **variables** contribution binds 'variables' to 'commands'.
-These variables can be used in the launch configuration using the **${command:Xxxx}** syntax and the variables are substituted by the value returned from the bound command when a debug session is started.
+The **variables** contribution binds "variables" to "commands".
+These variables can be used in the launch configuration using the **${command:xyz}** syntax and the variables are substituted by the value returned from the bound command when a debug session is started.

 The implementation of a command lives in the extension and it can range from a simple expression with no UI, to sophisticated functionality based on the UI features available in the extension API.
 Mock Debug binds a variable `AskForProgramName` to the command `extension.mock-debug.getProgramName`.
 The [implementation](https://github.com/Microsoft/vscode-mock-debug/blob/431857ca27e618e2e7164628ff41fa8cedd01bff/src/extension.ts#L33) of this command in `src/extension.ts` uses the `showInputBox` to let the user enter a program name: